Local Student Teachers Portal

 Stimulating the senses is the focus of our customised Kindy session as we explore colours, textures, smells and sounds of Australia’s unique animal kingdom.
 These 30-minute sessions will bring your Early Learners up close and personal with some of their favourite Australian animals.
 Sessions can also be customised to focus on specific topics of your choosing.

-Lone Pine’s ‘Backyard Explorer’ creates a journey of discovery while introducing diets, habitats, adaptations and plenty of problem-solving.
-Students are challenged to use their new Backyard Explorer knowledge to piece together animal clues like scale sheds, footprints and food sources to learn which animals may be living in their backyards.
+Lone Pine’s ‘Backyard Explorer’ creates a journey of discovery while introducing habitats, diets, adaptations and plenty of problem-solving.
+Students are challenged to use their new Backyard Explorer knowledge to piece together animal clues like scale sheds, footprints and food sources to learn which animals may be living in their backyards before meeting some of these animals face-to-face!

 Curriculum Links: